How to Transfer Magento 2 From One Site to Another

 You are almost done.
 Now you need to test your website and see if the data are displayed correctly.
 Also make test product, customer and order and see if existing data were imported correctly.

-Copying content from one store to another with Store Manager for Magento it is like magic but with less work!
-Try FREE
+Try copying Magento 2 content from one store to another with Store Manager for Magento for free Try FREE

 Add Different Images to Different Magento Store Views